public-fta/pfta/MATHS.md

 Primary events (called primary failures by Vesely) are the atoms (representing failures) that make up a fault tree.
-These are entities that, over the course of time, switch from unfailed to failed
+These are entities that, over the course of time, switch from unfailed to failed (i.e. failure occurs) and back to unfailed (i.e. repair occurs) if the failure is repairable.

-(and back to unfailed if the failure is repairable).
+Primary events are assumed to be independent of one another.

 In the general framework, *all* primary events are characterised by a failure rate and a repair rate.